Uncannly/uncannly/README.md

 * **return count**

-How many words to return at once (default: 45).
+How many words to return at once.
+Only used for `words` mode.
+Default: 45.

+* **random selection**

+Return a random set of words drawn from a pool at the top, rather than a ranked list from the top.
+Only used for `words` mode.

 * **scoring method**